Create & edit documents#

 within a few minutes.
 If

-the build fails, GitHub will send you an email notification.
-It contains a link
+the build fails, GitHub should send you an email notification.
+It contains a